prashkn/AirBnB-API/README.md

 ### **GET** `/listing/{id}`

-Given an `id,` return a single item
+Given an `id`, return a single item.

 ### **DELETE** `/listing/{id}`

-Given an `id`, delete and return a single item
+Given an `id`, delete and return a single item.

 ### **POST** `/listing`